ACatFromPoland/PythonTurtleGraphics/README.md

 I decided to take inspiration from the SMFL Library and made some custom classes for rendering.

-## This has no deltatime ## I was planning on adding it but I wasn't bothered in the end.

 - How it works? -
     When I got this idea, the basic concept is everything on the screen EACH FRAME would be drawn by a turtle pen.
     Each shape contains a mesh, this mesh is filled with vertice positions.